Adam Lambert: LGBT advocacy and social activism

 In June 2017, Pride month, Lambert was a speaker at the Los Angeles Pride march, delivering a message against hate in all its human rights presentations.
 A few weeks earlier, he co-hosted BuzzFeed's first "Queer Prom" for LGBTQ high school seniors from across the US.
 He was featured in Billboard's tribute to Pride month, naming the LGBTQ community his "true inspiration" and "life lines".
 Released during Pride week, Lambert's newest single, "Two Fux", is a Pride anthem.
 Lambert performed for Point Foundation Honors Gala in October 2017 in recognition of those who had made a significant impact on the LGBTQ community.
 Point Foundation is the largest scholarship-granting organization for LGBTQ students of merit in the country.
 Later in the month, he performed on behalf of GLAAD's kickoff to its annual Spirit Day at the 'Believer' Spirit Day concert event.
-In May 2018, along with Melissa Etheridge, he performed to open GLAAD's New York City 29th annual Media Awards; and later in the month hosted a talk for teenagers at the Mosaic LGBT Youth Centre in London.
+In May 2018, along with Melissa Etheridge, he performed to open the 29th GLAAD Media Awards in New York City; and later in the month hosted a talk for teenagers at the Mosaic LGBT Youth Centre in London.
 Mosaic is an organization that seeks to support, educate and inspire by offering a safe space and variety of programs for LGBTQ+ youth.